jpmcWorkers/jpmcWorkers.github.io/src/pages/content/mgr.md

 ## Am I a manager or supervisor?

+**Things that make you a supervisor:**

+* Authority to hire, fire, evaluate, discipline, or reassign employees (or contractors)
+* Employees (or contractors) reasonably believing that you have such authority

 **Things that make you a manager:**

 * You formulate, determine, ***and*** effectuate management policies ***by*** expressing and making operative decisions of your employer.